A Most Misunderstood Disease

 Thyroid Adrenal Dysfunction

-In short physical or emotional stress will release the hormone cortisol from the adrenal gland.
+In short, physical or emotional stress will release the hormone cortisol from the adrenal gland.
 If the stress does not let up after 10 days then more cortisol is produced and this will shift the immune system to begin producing chemicals that create inflammation and pain in the body.
-At the same time food fuels like carbohydrates are burned faster, thyroid hormone that tell the cell to produce energy will be decreased and even estrogen and testosterone hormone levels will fluctuate.
-The person will experience emotional highs and lows as well as deep internal sense of fatigue — ‘like your battery has run down.’
+At the same time, food fuels like carbohydrates are burned faster, the thyroid hormone that tells the cell to produce energy will be decreased and even estrogen and testosterone hormone levels will fluctuate.
+The person will experience emotional highs and lows as well as a deep internal sense of fatigue — ‘like your battery has run down.’
 The most accurate testing for tissue levels of these hormones is through salivary not blood testing.
-Depression is often used as the key clinical diagnosis for fibromyalgia — in my clinical experience it is often found to be a ‘subclinical depressed’ thyroid–adrenal function.
-Mitochondria, those energy forming organelles within cells, are also damaged many times from recurrent antibiotic usage.
+Depression is often used as the key clinical diagnosis for fibromyalgia — in my clinical experience, it is often found to be a ‘subclinical depressed’ thyroid–adrenal function.
+Mitochondria, those energy-forming organelles within cells, are also damaged many times from recurrent antibiotic usage.

-How an infant, child or adult is able to deal with the stresses of living is unique to the situation in which that individual finds themselves in.
+How an infant, child, or adult is able to deal with the stresses of living is unique to the situation in which that individual finds themselves.
 We are a product of our external and internal environments.
 What starts out as potential can be allowed to blossom or suppressed.
-Working with a well trained psychological counselor can be an enormous aide in helping to reestablish the ‘software programming’ that guides us in coping in a healthy way with life’s various psycho- emotional stressors.
-I will often refer patients to a well trained psychotherapist to work in concert with my integrative medical plan.
-Homeopathic and nutritional supplementation programs offer a non–pharmaceutical support for a person with such psychoemotional issues, ie: guilt, grief, anxiety during the healing process.
+Working with a well-trained psychological counselor can be an enormous aid in helping to reestablish the ‘software programming’ that guides us in coping in a healthy way with life’s various psycho-emotional stressors.
+I will often refer patients to a well-trained psychotherapist to work in concert with my integrative medical plan.
+Homeopathic and nutritional supplementation programs offer a non–pharmaceutical support for a person with such psychoemotional issues, ie: guilt, grief, and anxiety during the healing process.